Jump to a Section

 You may submit a minimum of three and a maximum of ten individual letters on the AMCAS application.
 You can submit a maximum of six letters on the AACOMAS application.
 Letters may be sent electronically through the AMCAS or AACOMAS Letter Writer Application or Interfolio letter service.

-You should determine any specific LOE requirements from programs of choice.
+You should determine any specific LOR requirements from programs of choice.
 However, letters are most commonly required by:

 - Science Faculty (2)